 When Emily Marshall was getting ready to leave for college a few years ago, her mother, author Kate Marshall, asked friends and family to write down their best advice.
 “Life lessons don’t necessarily come up naturally,” says Kate.
 “No one ever asks, ‘Would you like some pie...and the secret to a happy marriage?’”
 So Kate put out the call.
 Some relatives jotted notes in Emily's journal when they came to visit, others sent handwritten notes to be pasted in later.
 The result was such a treasure... that Kate and Emily assembled this blank volume, a "Words to Live By" template filled with prompts so every family can pass along its collected wisdom on topics such as marriage, careers, parenting, and life.

 10 of 11

-Graduation is a major life passage, and few things evoke that sense of time passing better than a video slide show of childhood memories, from babyhood to the present.
+Graduation is a major life passage and few things evoke that sense of time passing better than a video slideshow of childhood memories, from babyhood to the present.
 A graduation video not only makes a perfect gift for the new grad, it's also wonderful, nostalgic entertainment for graduation party guests.
-Here's how to use your Apple laptop and family photo albums to make a childhood memories DVD.
+Use your laptop and family photo albums to make a childhood memories DVD.

 11 of 11

 Got a new law student?
 Or one headed for the bar?
-Here's a list of 10 great gift ideas, everything from gavels to pearls, pens, and a legal eagle board game.
+Great gift ideas include everything from gavels to pearls, pens, and a legal eagle board game.